- Cardiology 84

 Secondhand smoke

-The smoke from cigarettes contains many of the same harmful chemicals that are inhaled by the smoker.
+The smoke from cigarettes contains many of the same harmful chemicals that the smoker inhales.
 Nonsmokers who inhale secondhand smoke are also at risk of acquiring major health problems, including cancer and respiratory problems.

 Quitting smoking is one of the healthiest things that an individual can do for themselves and those around them.